Suede (band): 2001–2003: Commercial disappointment and break-up

 Not long after the release of Head Music, Nude Records effectively ceased to exist.
 Like many of their labelmates, Suede ended up signing to Nude's parent company/distributor Sony to record the band's fifth album, A New Morning.
 Between the release of Head Music and A New Morning, Suede wrote and recorded "Simon" as the title theme for the film Far From China.
 The long and troubled gestation of the new album saw keyboard player Codling leave the band, citing chronic fatigue syndrome, to be replaced by Alex Lee, formerly of Strangelove.
 In concert, Lee played keyboards, second guitar, backing vocals, and occasionally harmonica.
 The album title, according to Anderson, referred to "a fresh start, a new band, and a new fresh outlook" – the singer had been addicted to heroin and crack cocaine, which was having an increasingly deleterious effect on his health.
 Anderson claimed that A New Morning "was the first-ever Suede record that wasn't influenced in its making by drugs".

 Although the band initially worked with Tony Hoffer as the producer, the album was ultimately produced by Stephen Street (The Smiths, Blur).
 A total of seven different recording studios and four producers were involved in the two-year recording process for A New Morning, with the costs estimated at £1 million.
 The album was a commercial disappointment, failing to chart in the top 20 and never being released in the United States.
 A New Morning sharply divided the band's fanbase, even more so than Head Music, and the critical response was decidedly lukewarm.
 Additionally, mainstream public interest had long since faded.
 Only two singles, "Positivity" and "Obsessions", were released—the fewest singles from any of the band's albums—and neither performed particularly well on the charts.
-Anderson has since expressed his disappointment with Suede's final album, stating, "We made one Suede album too many.
+Anderson has since expressed his disappointment with the record, stating, "We made one Suede album too many.
 'A New Morning' is the only one I don't believe in as much as the other Suede records, and I totally believed in the first four, even 'Head Music', which divided the fans."
 Mat Osman told journalist Jon Cronshaw in October 2013, "It sounded like a Suede album that had been made by a committee—it was quite bland.
 We're all quite ashamed of it."
 Anderson further criticized the album in 2016, saying, "It's a poor record, and we should never have released it."